iamsikun/iamsikun.github.io/_pages/about.md

 ## Work in Progress

 * *From Prompts to Policies: Offline Policy Learning with Noisy Generative Implementation*
-* *Quality-Gated Interest Exploration in Online Personalized Recommendation*, with industry partners
+* *Exploration Without Noise: Quality-Gated Learning in Platform Recommendations*, with industry partners
 * *Generative Learning-to-Rank in Recommendation Systems*, with industry partners

 ## Conference Presentations